NVIDIA/cloud-native-stack/install-guides/Ubuntu_Server_v3.1.md

 ### Installing Mellanox MOFED on EGX Stack

-Below instructions assume that mellanox NICs are connected to your machines.
+Below instructions that assume that Mellanox NICs are connected to your machines.

-Run the below command to verify mellanox NIC's are enabled on your machines
+Execute the below command to verify Mellanox NIC's are enabled on your machines

 ```
 $ lspci | grep -i "Mellanox"